 - Schoola sells gently used clothes at savings up to 80%.
 Think of Schoola like eBay, but without the auction.
 And you can use coupon codes.
 Stack the 20% off coupon you’ll get for joining with 50% off your first order.
 And, super saver shipping is free.

-Paying for shipping is a total buzzkill.
+Paying for shipping — especially for back-to-school clothes — is a total buzzkill.
 And, frankly, I never do it.
-If I can’t find a free shipping code or spend the minimum (most frequently, $50.00), I utilize other ways to get free shipping such as free in-store pickup or free shipping on orders placed in a store.
+If I can’t find a free shipping code or spend the minimum (most frequently, $50), I utilize other ways to get free shipping such as free in-store pickup or free shipping on orders placed in a store.
 I’ve actually used the latter as a way to ship wedding gifts out of state for free.

-- JCPenney ships orders over $50.00 to any location or JCPenney store for free.
+- JCPenney ships orders over $75 to any location or over $25 to JCPenney stores for free.

 - Kohl’s will ship any item to any US location when you order from a kiosk in the store.